Workplace Travel Plans – Do they actually work?

 The reality – WTPs work

-Workplace Travel Plans undoubtedly enable organizations to have their development applications approved, but the question is, can they really deliver an organization savings and benefits?
+Workplace Travel Plans undoubtedly enable organisations to have their development applications approved, but the question is, can they really deliver an organisation savings and benefits?

 On first consideration, it seems unlikely that a significant change in the travel patterns of a workforce, such as a move from single-occupancy commuting to ridesharing or on-demand bus services, could happen without a major investment in the existing infrastructure serving the worksite.

 Workplace Travel Plans often involve a small capital expenditure on items such as carpool schemes, end of trip facilities, footpaths, on-demand bus services or exclusive carpooling parking bays.
 And, this is good news for businesses as the statistics consistently demonstrate that a good Workplace Travel Plan can succeed in cutting the number of people driving to work by 15 percent¹.